Ranjaniot/washing-machine-in-picsimlab/README.md

 # washing machine project with picsimlab , MPLAB X IDE and MPLAB XC Compiler
-this project deign and development of the washing machine - in picsimlan
+this project deign and development of the washing machine - in picsimlab
 #  Purpose
 This project focuses on simulating a washing machine using PicsimLab, aiming to replicate real-world washing machine functionality in a virtual environment.
 The project